thoughtspot/thoughtspot.github.io/_release/notes.md

 ## Supported Upgrade Paths

-If you are running one of the following versions, you can upgrade to the 5.2 release
+If you are running one of the following versions, you can upgrade to the 5.3 release
 directly:

-* 5.0.x to 5.2
+* 5.0.x to 5.3
-* 5.1.x to 5.2
+* 5.1.x to 5.3
+* 5.2.x to 5.3

 (This includes any hotfixes or customer patches on these branches.)

 If you are running a different version, you must do a multiple pass upgrade.
-First, upgrade to one of the above versions, and then to the 5.2 release.
+First, upgrade to one of the above versions, and then to the 5.3 release.

 <!-- {: id="521-fixed"}
 ## 5.2.1 Fixed Issues